Learn - Publishing Lists and Recipes

 Opening a shared link

 An Add to my budget button is the way to keep the content.
-What happens next depends on whether the viewer is signed in:

-If a link has been unpublished or was never valid, the page reads Not available with the note “This link is no longer available or was never published.”
+If a link has been unpublished or was never valid, the page reads Not available: This link is no longer available or was never published.

 Importing into your budget

-When a signed-in viewer taps Add to my budget, the import dialog opens.
-It is titled Add list or Add recipe and explains: “We copy the items only; the prices fill in from your own receipts.”
+Tapping Add to my budget opens the import dialog, titled Add list or Add recipe: We copy the items only; the prices fill in from your own receipts.
 It lists the budgets the viewer can edit; they pick one and tap Save.

-Only a budget the viewer can edit is a valid target.
-A budget they only view is not offered, and adding the content always requires that edit access.
-If they have no budget they can edit, the dialog says “You need a budget you can edit to add this list.
-Create one, then try again.” and the Save button is hidden.
+Only a budget the viewer can edit is a valid target; a budget they only view is not offered.
+If they have no budget they can edit, the dialog says You need a budget you can edit to add this recipe.
+Create one, then try again. (naming a list or a recipe to match the link) and the Save button is withheld.

 Why this default?
 An import is a copy, not a subscription.
 Adding a shared list or recipe gives you your own independent version to change however you like.
 It does not stay linked to the publisher’s copy, and it does not update when they edit theirs.
 The publisher’s prices were never in the snapshot, so your copy prices itself from your receipts, which is the estimate that is actually useful to you.